 Currency Risk and Currency Hedging Risk.
 An Underlying Bond Fund may attempt to offset, or hedge, its foreign currency exposure by entering into currency hedging transactions, primarily through the use of foreign currency exchange forward contracts (a type of derivative).
 However, it generally is not possible for a fund to perfectly hedge its foreign currency exposure.
 In addition, the Underlying Bond Fund will incur expenses to hedge its foreign currency exposure.
-By entering into currency hedging transactions, the Underlying Bond Fund may eliminate any chance to benefit from favorable fluctuations in relevant currency exchange rates.
+By entering into currency hedging transactions, the Underlying Bond Fund will from favorable fluctuations in relevant currency exchange rates.
 An Underlying Bond Fund's use of foreign currency exchange forward contracts also subjects the Fund to counterparty risk, which is the chance that the counterparty to a currency forward contract with the Underlying Bond Fund will be unable or unwilling to meet its financial obligations.

 Sovereign and Quasi-Sovereign Obligations Risk.
-The Fund may invest in securities issued by or guaranteed by non-U.S. sovereign governments and by entities affiliated with or backed by non-U.S. sovereign governments, which may be unable or unwilling to repay principal or interest when due.
+An Underlying Bond Fund may invest in securities issued by or guaranteed by non-U.S. sovereign governments and by entities affiliated with or backed by non-U.S. sovereign governments, which may be unable or unwilling to repay principal or interest when due.
 In times of economic uncertainty, the prices of these securities may be more volatile than those of corporate debt obligations or of other government debt obligations.

 Municipal Securities Risk.
-Municipal securities can be significantly affected by political or economic changes, including changes made in the law after issuance of the securities, as well as uncertainties in the municipal market related to taxation, legislative changes or the rights of municipal security holders, including in connection with an issuer insolvency.
-Municipal securities backed by current or anticipated revenues from a specific project or specific assets can be negatively affected by the inability to collect revenues from such projects or assets.
+An Underlying Bond Fund may invest in municipal securities.
+Municipal securities can be significantly affected by political or economic changes, including changes made in the law after issuance of the securities, as well as uncertainties in the municipal market related to taxation, legislative changes or the rights of municipal securities backed by current or anticipated revenues from a specific project or specific assets can be negatively affected by the inability to collect revenues from such projects or assets.
 Certain municipal securities are issued by entities with limited taxing authority such as school districts, or dependent on revenue from a particular sector or industry, such as the utilities sector, infrastructure sector, or transportation industry.